Diophantine equation

 In mathematics, a Diophantine equation is a polynomial equation with integer coefficients, for which only integer solutions are of interest.
 A linear Diophantine equation equates the sum of two or more unknowns, with coefficients, to a constant.
 An exponential Diophantine equation is one in which unknowns can appear in exponents.

 Diophantine problems have fewer equations than unknowns and involve finding integers that solve all equations simultaneously.
 Because such systems of equations define algebraic curves, algebraic surfaces, or, more generally, algebraic sets, their study is a part of algebraic geometry that is called Diophantine geometry.

 The word Diophantine refers to the Hellenistic mathematician of the 3rd century, Diophantus of Alexandria, who made a study of such equations and was one of the first mathematicians to introduce symbolism into algebra.
 The mathematical study of Diophantine problems that Diophantus initiated is now called Diophantine analysis.

 While individual equations present a kind of puzzle and have been considered throughout history, the formulation of general theories of Diophantine equations, beyond the case of linear and quadratic equations, was an achievement of the twentieth century.
+However, Hilbert's tenth problem shows that there cannot exist a general algorithm that can decide whether an arbitrary Diophantine equation has an integer solution (much less to find or characterize all such solutions).